dunglas/mercure/docs/spec/faq.md

 For instance, [the API Platform framework has native support for GraphQL subscriptions thanks to Mercure](https://api-platform.com/docs/master/core/graphql/#subscriptions).

 In response to the subscription query, the GraphQL server may return a corresponding topic URL.
-The client can then subscribe to the Mercure's event stream corresponding to this subscription by creating a new `EventSource` with an URL like `https://example.com/.well-known/mercure?topic=https://example.com/subscriptions/<subscription-id>` as parameter.
+The client can then subscribe to the Mercure's event stream corresponding to this subscription by creating a new `EventSource` with a URL like `https://example.com/.well-known/mercure?topic=https://example.com/subscriptions/<subscription-id>` as parameter.

 Updates for the given subscription can then be sent from the GraphQL server to the clients through the Mercure hub (in the `data` property of the server-sent event).